I'm a provider

 Cytori Therapeutics, Inc. was awarded 510(k) marketing clearance in September 2006 from the U.S. Food and Drug Administration’s Center for Devices and Radiological Health (CDRH) for the Celution™ Cell Concentration System as a cell saver device.
 The system is cleared for the collection, concentration, washing and re-infusion of a patient’s own cells for applications that may include, but are not limited to, cardiovascular, plastic and reconstructive, orthopedic, vascular, and urological surgeries and procedures.

-POLICYThe use of autologous fat grafting and adipose-derived stem cells for augmentation or reconstruction of the breast is considered investigational.
+POLICYThe use of autologous fat grafting to the breast, with or without adipose-derived stem cells, is considered investigational.